apexu06/english-portfolio/src/markdown/final_act_mage_orb_fight.md

 ---

 You decide to join the fight, whatever the fight is about.
-As you watch your new "friends" charge into battle, you notice that their what you thought were wooden sticks are really some sort of mini cannon.
+As you watch your new "friends" charge into battle, you notice that what you thought were wooden sticks are really some sort of mini cannon.
 You are not sure how they work, but you are sure that you don't want to be on the receiving end of one.
 You saw a guillotine before in the distance, which is a bit more your style.
 Funnily enough, you just learned a spontaneous beheading spell last week, a really fun spell in your